 Click here for more information on the first-year curriculum.

-This information will be available the week before classes begin in August and will be posted on the Admitted Student Group on Blackboard, the law school’s online course management system.
+This information will be available the week before classes begin in August and will be posted on the Admitted Student Website.
 Since incoming students are not assigned to their sections until the week prior to the start of classes we are not able to provide you with that information any earlier.

 No. Read what you enjoy over the summer, but do read!
 If you are looking for suggestions, we have asked the faculty to make some recommendations on law-related fiction and non-fiction books.